-For other information about how the Georgia Department of Human Services, Division of Family and Children Services applies the rules of Medicaid, call the County DFCS office.
+For other information about how the Georgia Department of Human Services Division of Family and Children Services applies the rules of Medicaid, call your county DFCS office.

-Remember that laws and rules change from time to time so always check your information before making major decisions.
+Remember that laws and rules change from time to time.
+Always check your information before making major decisions.

-For transfer alternatives to nursing home placement, please contact the Aging & Disability Resource Connection within your Area Agency on Aging.
+For transfer alternatives to nursing home placement, please contact the Aging & Disability Resource Connection within your Area Agency on Aging at 1-866-552-4464 or www.georgiaadrc.com.

-1-866-55AGING or www.georgiaadrc.com